Soupedenuit/chess-web-api/README.md

 # Additional Features

 ## Priority Queue
-**chess-web-api** can be inicialized with a [priority queue](#usage-with-queue) for requests to prevent parellel requests.
+**chess-web-api** can be initialized with a [priority queue](#usage-with-queue) for requests to prevent parallel requests.
 Requests will be sent as soon as the previous returns.

 Using the queue requires passing in a **callback function** for the result to be sent to.